apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 We have continued this effort in the Camel components where whenever possible initialization is moved ahead to an earlier phase during startup, that allows enhanced built time optimizations.
 As there are a lot of Camel components then this work will progress over the next couple of Camel releases.

+### Separating Model and EIP processors

+In this release we untangled model, reifier and processors.

+This is a great achievement which allows us to take this even further with design time vs runtime.

+    Model    ->    Reifier   ->   Processor
+    (startup)      (startup)      (runtime)

+The model is the structure of the DSL which you can think of as _design time_ specifying your Camel routes.
+The model is executed once during startup and via the reifier (factory) the runtime EIP processors is cretated.
+After this work is done, the model is essentially not needed anymore.

+By separating this into different JARs (camel-core-model, camel-core-reifier, camel-core-processor) then we ensure they are separated and this allows us to better do built time optimizations and dead code elimination via Quarkus and GraalVM.

+This brings up to lightweight mode.

+### Lightweight mode

+We started an experiment earlier with a lightweight mode.
+With the separation of the model from the processors, then we have a great step forward, which allowed us to make the lightweight mode available for end users to turn on.

+In lightweight mode, Camel will after startup, then remove all references to the model, and other bits, that all together makes the JVM capable of garbage collecting all model objects and unload model classes.
+This reduced memory usage.

+However after startup, then its no longer possible to dynamic add new routes, so this mode is only intended for microservice/serverless architectures, with a _closed world_ environment.

+### Autowiring components

+The Camel components is now capable of autowiring by type.
+For example the AWS SQS components can automatic lookup in the registry if there is single instance of `SqsClient`, and then pre configure itself.

+We have marked up in the Camel documentation which component options supports this by showing *Autowired* in bold in the description.

+### Salesforce fixes

+Our recent Camel committer Jeremy Ross did great work to improve and fix bugs in the camel-salesforce component.
+We expect more to come from him.

+### VertX Kafka Component

+A new Kafka component has been developed that uses the Vert.X Kafka Java Client which allows us to use all of its features, and also its robustness and stability.

+The camel-vertx-kafka component is intended to be feature complete (or more feature complete) with the existing camel-kafka component.
+We will continue this work for the next couple of Camel releases.

+The existing camel-kafka component has a few issues reported, which we want to fix in the upcoming releases, and at the same time we can offer this new camel-kafka-component as an alternative and potential a better component in the future.

+### Spring Boot

+We have upgraded to the latest release at this time which is Spring Boot 2.4.0.

 ### New components